 That's the frustration that started this.

 I was living in a condominium, and that meant I couldn't do anything with my food scraps but throw them in the trash.
-That's because Denver's compost collection program doesn't extend to multi-family buildings, meaning that none of the condominiums and apartment buildings in Denver with more than seven units - and they are popping up everywhere - are able to compost.
+That's because Denver's compost collection program doesn't extend to multi-family buildings, meaning that none of the condominiums and apartment buildings in Denver with more than seven units are able to compost.

-Somehow I convinced my boyfriend to let me collect our food scraps under the sink anyhow (in a nice compost pail, of course).
-Then, every so often, I'd tie the full bucket up tight in a thick plastic bag and gingerly transport it across town (in a very nice car that didn't belong to me - you can see how untenable this is) to my friend's house, where he could compost in his backyard.
+Somehow I convinced my boyfriend to let me collect our food scraps under the sink (in a nice compost pail, of course).
+Every so often, I'd tie the full bucket inside a thick plastic bag and gingerly transport it across town to a friend's house, who could compost in his backyard.

-I hope you'll join me in keeping more food scraps out of our landfill and turning them them back into something useful.
+I hope you'll join us in keeping more food scraps & other compostable organic "waste" out of our landfill, and turning it back into something useful instead!

-I've worked in sustainability and sustainable community development throughout my career.
+My training in sustainability and sustainable community development, throughout my career.

-I lived nearly seven years in Madagascar, and was inspired by, among other things, the incredible ingenuity (and scrappiness) of my community.
+The inspiration & joy of living nearly seven years in Madagascar - being inspired by, among other things, the incredible ingenuity (and scrappiness) of my community.